Nexusoft/nw-modules-documentation/developer-guide/app-modules/ipc-messages.md

 ### `rpc-return[:id]` channel

-`rpc-return` message is sent back to your module as the result of a previous [`rpc-call`](#rpc-call-channel) message that your module has sent to the base wallet.
+`rpc-return` message is sent to your module as the result of a previous [`rpc-call`](#rpc-call-channel) message that your module has sent to the base wallet.

 If the previous `rpc-call` did not include a valid `callId` option, the result channel will be just `rpc-return`.